Self-initiated 2026

 React frontend, Supabase for the database and submissions backend, deployed to Vercel.
 I kept the scope deliberately small: event name, date, time, location, description, link.
 Community submissions with a simple review step.
 No accounts, no profiles, no friction.

-The name came quickly — The Plot 413 (413 is the western MA area code).
+The name came quickly.
+The Plot 413, from the western MA area code.
 The tagline: “All plot.
 No noise.”

 Outcome